How to Prepare for the USMLE Step 1: A Complete Study Guide

 Get advice from faculty

-Consistently engage with your medical school faculty members to gain insights into the content likely to be featured on your USMLE Step 1 exam, especially for content that you do not fully understand or feel comfortable with.
-Given their experience, they have likely encountered previous exam formats and can offer guidance on the topics with higher probabilities of appearing.
+Consistently engage with your medical school faculty members to gain insights into the content likely to be featured on the USMLE Step 1 exam, especially for content that you do not fully understand or feel comfortable with.
+Given their experience, they have likely encountered previous exam formats and can offer guidance on the topics with a higher probability of appearing.
 Additionally, they can provide direction on prioritizing essential information within their respective fields and discerning what may be less critical for your study focus.

 Study test materials